c-a-ray/c-a-ray/README.md

 ## Cody Ray

 Grug-brained dev largely focused on data—designing schemas, analyzing complex datasets, and building tools to support that work.
-I primarily work with Go, Python, Bash, and PostgreSQL—with a bit of Lisp, when I can justify it.
+I primarily work with Go, Python, Bash, and PostgreSQL—with a bit of Lisp when I can justify it.
 I like to keep things as simple as possible.
 Interested in too many things at once, and fine with that.

 Finishing a B.S. in Computer Science at Oregon State University and working with a great team at My Price Health.